The Bankrate promise

-Each area of the country has unique features which can impact car insurance rates.
-Each state’s rates vary based on state-specific laws, but areas within each state also have location-specific factors that influence car insurance rates.
+Although the average cost of car insurance is $2,014 per year for a full coverage policy, car insurance rates vary by city.
+Each state’s rates are based on state-specific laws, but areas within each state also have location-specific factors that influence car insurance rates.
 Major cities, for example, tend to have more traffic, which can lead to more accidents.
 Additionally, because the cost of living in cities tends to be higher than in rural areas, the costs associated with repairing damaged vehicles may be higher, driving up auto insurance rates.
-Even your ZIP code can affect how much you pay for auto insurance coverage.
+In most states, even your ZIP code can affect how much you pay for auto insurance `

-While your location impacts your auto insurance premium, it is not the only rating factor.
-Your driving history, the type of car you drive, the number of drivers and vehicles on your policy and what coverages you choose will all impact your premium.
-Additionally, your age and gender will play a role in determining your premium, although not all areas of the country allow these rating factors.
+While your location impacts average annual premiums, it is not the only rating factor.
+Your driving history, the type of car you drive, the number of drivers and vehicles on your policy and what coverage types you choose will all impact your premium.
+Additionally, your age and gender may play a role in determining your premium, although not all areas of the country allow these rating factors.

 Car insurance rates by city

 When you get car insurance quotes, knowing the average prices in your state’s most and least expensive cities might help you understand if the quotes you receive are competitive.
-The table below shows the average annual cost for full coverage car insurance, including collision and comprehensive coverage.
+Using proprietary rate data provided by Quadrant Information Services, the table below shows the average annual cost for full coverage car insurance, including collision and comprehensive coverage.
 Keep in mind, though, that your rates will vary based on your individual rating factors.

 How to compare providers

-When you are shopping for insurance, comparing providers is often one of the best ways to find the right coverage.
+When you are shopping for insurance, comparing car insurance rates is often one of the best ways to find the best car insurance company.
 Here are some things to keep in mind when you compare providers:

 - Compare coverage options: Everyone has different coverage needs, and not every insurance company will offer the options you may need.
 If you have custom sound equipment in your car, for example, some carriers have an endorsement to provide coverage for it.
 Or perhaps you often drive with a dog in the car.
 Some companies offer medical coverage for your pets if you get into an accident while they are in the car.

-- Compare third-party ratings: Companies like J.D.
+- Compare third-party ratings: Organizations like J.D.
 Power and AM Best can help you understand important features of auto insurance carriers.
 J.D.
 Power publishes various reports regarding customer satisfaction.
-AM Best assesses the financial strength of companies, including insurance companies.
-Car insurance providers with high financial strength scores may be better able to pay out claims during catastrophic events when many losses are filed.
+AM Best assesses the financial strength of property/casualty insurers.
+Car insurance providers with high financial strength ratings have historically been able to pay out claims during catastrophic events when many losses are filed.

-- Compare quotes: Auto insurance companies each use a proprietary rating algorithm to determine how to price your policy.
+- Compare quotes: Auto insurance companies each use a proprietary rating algorithm to determine how much your car insurance will be.
 Some companies may charge you more for a speeding ticket than others, for example.
-Getting quotes from several companies allows you to compare the price of each quote and a company’s coverage, discounts, and policy features.
+Getting quotes from several companies allows you to compare rates while also reviewing a company’s coverage options, discount opportunities and policy features.

 Lowering your car insurance premium

-- Increase your deductible: If you have full coverage, you have a comprehensive and collision deductible on your policy.
+- Increase your deductible: If you have full coverage, you have comprehensive and collision deductibles on your policy.
 If you file a claim for damage to your vehicle, you will pay the appropriate deductible depending on what caused the damage.
-Increasing your deductibles often lowers your premium, but make sure you look at your entire financial picture before making this change, to ensure that you can afford to pay a higher amount if you need to file a claim.
+Increasing your deductibles often lowers your premium, but make sure you look at your entire financial picture before making this change to ensure that you can afford to pay a higher amount out of pocket should you need to file a claim.

 - Consider the car you drive: Some cars are cheaper to insure than others.
 If you are in the market for a car or if you need to lower your premium significantly, choosing a car that has low average insurance costs can be a good first step toward keeping your insurance costs low.

-- Increase your credit score: Many states use your credit tier as a rating factor.
-Generally, the lower your credit score, the higher your auto insurance costs will be.
+- Improve your credit: Many states use your credit history as a rating factor.
+Generally, the lower your insurance-based credit score, the higher your auto insurance costs will be.
 If you can improve your score, you may see long-term savings regarding your car insurance.

 - Move to a new city or ZIP code: This certainly is not the easiest way to lower your insurance costs, but if you are considering moving anyway, choosing your new location with your auto insurance premium in mind could help you avoid surprise costs.